Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup VPS Checklist.md

 Now go on whatsmydns.net to check if your ip address has propagated.
 If it's taking a while to reach your location, and it has already reached other locations, you can use a VPN service to browse as that location, then your domain should be able to display the file

-You should see whatever default index.php file is created (as of April 2026, a default index.php file would show "Hello world")
+You should see whatever default index.php file is created (as of April 2026, a default index.php file at Hetzner would show "Hello world")

-Add some basic security at Cloudflare now, while you're there:
-- Allow blocking bot IPs.
-- Allow challenges for suspicious visitors.
-- Block other countries.
-Refer to [[Countries - Restrict, block all other countries]]
-- At CloudPanel, Security -> Cloudflare: Allow traffic from Cloudflare only

 ---
 ## Checklist - Improve Terminal Experience